ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 ## Changelog

+**1.0.2**

+- Fixed Life Savings blocking teleporter completion and not working after Stage 1.
+- Fixed Captain's Brooch not triggering with Artifact of Sacrifice enabled.

 **1.0.1**

 - Fixed Snake Eyes giving health instead of crit chance.
 - Updated this document to correct nested list formatting.